milojeBtc/Project-Overview/README.md

 - Database Management: PostgreSQL is utilized for its reliable and scalable database solutions.
 - DevOps: Docker streamlines the development process, allowing for efficient containerization and deployment.
 <br />
-For the critical feature of generating Swap Partially Signed Bitcoin Transactions (PSBTs), Munchswap leverages the capabilities of the bitcoinJs library alongside Unspent Transaction Outputs (UTXOs).
+For the critical feature of generating Swap Partially Signed Bitcoin Transactions (PSBTs), OrdVision leverages the capabilities of the bitcoinJs library alongside Unspent Transaction Outputs (UTXOs).
 <br />
 As the platform reaches its operational phase on the Bitcoin mainnet, it retains simplicity in terms of accessibility.
 Users have the convenience of engaging with the platform using various wallets including:
 <br />